|We spot Alexandra in the front pew of the chapel in Medjugorje; Joseph is seen quite a ways back.|

 |Teresa let us know their washing machine has failed; the repair man was called but could not fix it.|

-The son, Josep, has graduated high school; The daughter, Ana, is taking the bus to Mostar to attend a nursing curriculum.
-We did find help through the late
+Josep has graduated high school; Ana is taking the bus to Mostar to attend a nursing curriculum.
+Help was found for this family through Kathie Majerchin.
+Thank you Kathie.

 Silvia, the youngest of 6 daughters, is now in grade 10.